Tomicgun/Gravity-Waves-Analysis-Tool/Readme.md

 - If you wish to change the default port from 10761 to something else simply go into the docker-compose.yaml file and change line 12 from 10671:5000 to [desired port number]:5000.
 The structure is [server port]:[container port].
 Save these changes and un-deploy the containers then re-deploy them for the changes to take effect.

 - If you intend to make changes to the source code provided, please make sure to either edit a fork or make a copy of the code, you cannot edit the orgional code on this github repository. **We cannot guarantee changes made to code will not break certain features; you do this at your own risk**.
 Any changes made to the source code must be updated in the docker images, you can make copies of the images we have provided, but you will need to rebuild these images on your local machine.

+- If you want to rebuild the frontend docker image you will have to create and activate the python virtual environment before building it in order for the frontend to run.
+Follow these steps/commands in order to do so:
+  Within the directory containing all the frontend code and dockerfiles run:
+    1. `python3 -m venv venv` to create the virtual environment
+    2. `. venv/bin/activate` to activate and go into the virtual environment
+    3. `pip3 install flask` within the virtual environment to install flask
+    4. Then close the terminal instance that is within the virtual environment.
+  You are now ready to activate and build the frontend image.

 ## Miscellaneous Information

 ### What is GDL?
 GDL (GNU data language)  is an open source free to use version of IDL (Interactive data language).
-We used GDL since IDl licenses are expensive upwards of 2000 dollars, and we wanted this product to be free and easily usable by users.
+We used GDL since IDL licenses are expensive upwards of 2000 dollars, and we wanted this product to be free and easily usable by users.

 ### What Parameters and Graphs are Generated?